Skip to main content

 This flower symbolises purity, rebirth, and new beginnings.

-So, it’s a great choice of floral decor if you’ve recently moved into a new home or welcomed a new baby.
+It is a particularly fitting choice of floral decor for those who have recently moved into a new home or welcomed a new baby.

-From a religious perspective, this lily is often associated with the resurrection of Jesus Christ which is central to the Easter celebration for many people.
+From a religious perspective, the Easter Lily is often associated with the resurrection of Jesus Christ, which is central to the Easter celebration for many people.

 2. Daffodil

-These brightly coloured blooms are guaranteed to make you smile.
+These brightly coloured blooms are certain to make you smile.

 They have a familiar trumpet-shaped centre surrounded by petals.

-FUN FACT: Did you know the daffodil is the national flower of Wales?
+Fun fact: the daffodil is the national flower of Wales.

 What does the Daffodil symbolise?

-When it comes to meaning, daffodils are associated with happiness and hope.
+When it comes to meaning, daffodils are associated with happiness and hope – qualities that resonate at any time of year.

 3. Tulip